bassixt/Branch_prediction_whats_left/README.md

 -----

 ## Tage Branch Predictor <a name="Tage"></a>
-Also this implementation ins based on Dynamic prediction.
+This implementation in also based on Dynamic prediction.
 The TAgged GEometric length predictor relies on several predictor tables indexed by function of the global  branch history and the branch address.
 It also uses geometric history length because this allows to exploit correlation between recent branch outcomes and old ones.
 The figure below shows one realisation of this predictor.
 <img src="images/ltage_block_diagram.png" height="400">